All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The Dose Progression Timeline

-Understanding where you are in the dose progression helps explain why the first 3 months show moderate results compared to what comes later.
-Here's the standard Wegovy titration schedule:
+Understanding where you're in the dose progression helps explain why the first 3 months show moderate results compared to what comes later.
+Here's the standard Wegovy titration schedule: For a complete cost breakdown, see our affordable GLP-1 options.

 At the 3-month mark, you've likely just reached the 1.0mg dose.
 That means you've spent two-thirds of your time on sub-therapeutic doses that were designed for tolerability, not maximum weight loss.
 This is by design.
 The slow titration minimizes nausea and GI side effects.